SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Chemistry experiments can be resource- and labor-intensive, often requiring manual tasks like polishing electrodes in electrochemistry.
 Traditional lab automation infrastructure faces challenges adapting to new experiments.
 To address this, we introduce ORGANA, an assistive robotic system that automates diverse chemistry experiments using decision-making and perception tools.
 It makes decisions with chemists in the loop to control robots and lab devices.
 ORGANA interacts with chemists using large language models (LLMs) to derive experiment goals, handle disambiguation, and provide experiment logs.
 ORGANA plans and executes complex tasks with visual feedback while supporting scheduling and parallel task execution.
 We demonstrate ORGANA’s capabilities in solubility, pH measurement, recrystallization, and electrochemistry experiments.
 In electrochemistry, it executes a 19-step plan in parallel to characterize quinone derivatives for flow batteries.
 Our user study shows ORGANA reduces frustration and physical demand by over 50%, with users saving an average of 80.3% of their time when using it.

-**Tags:** assistive robotics, automatic report generation, computer vision, electrochemistry, large language models, self-driving labs, task and motion planning with scheduling, MAP 5: Improvement
+**Tags:** assistive robotics, automatic report generation, computer vision, electrochemistry, large language models, self-driving labs, task and motion planning with scheduling

 ---

-## 79. Automating the practice of science: Opportunities, challenges, and implications
+## 78. Automating the practice of science: Opportunities, challenges, and implications

 **Authors:** Sebastian Musslick, Laura K. Bartlett, Suyog H. Chandramouli, Marina Dubova, Fernand Gobet, Thomas L. Griffiths, Jessica Hullman, Ross D. King, J. Nathan Kutz, Christopher G. Lucas, Suhas Mahesh, Franco Pestilli, Sabina J. Sloman, William R. Holmes